-7.5.6.2 When floors are being removed, no workmen shall be allowed to work in the area, directly underneath and such area shall be barricaded to prevent access to it.

-7.5.6.3 Planks of sufficient strength shall be provided to give workmen firm support to guard against any unexpected floor collapse.

-7.5.6.4 When floors are being removed no person shall be allowed to work in an area directly underneath and access to such area shall be barricaded.
+- 7.5.6.2 When floors are being removed, no workmen shall be allowed to work in the area, directly underneath and such area shall be barricaded to prevent access to it. - 7.5.6.3 Planks of sufficient strength shall be provided to give workmen firm support to guard against any unexpected floor collapse. - 7.5.6.4 When floors are being removed no person shall be allowed to work in an area directly underneath and access to such area shall be barricaded.

-7.5.7 Demolition of Steel Structures
+7.5.7 DEMOLITION OF STEEL STRUCTURES

-7.5.7.1 When a derrick is used, care shall be taken to see that the floor on which it is supported is amply strong for the loading so imposed.
-If necessary, heavy planking shall be used to distribute the load to floor beam and girders.

-7.5.7.2 Overloading of equipment shall not be allowed.

-7.5.7.3 Tag lines shall be used on all materials being lowered or hoisted up and a standard signal system shall be used and the workmen instructed on the signals.

-7.5.7.4 No person shall be permitted to ride the load line.

-7.5.7.5 No beams shall be cut until precautions have been taken to prevent it from swinging freely and possibly striking any worker or equipment to any part of the structure being demolished.

-7.5.7.6 All structural steel members shall be lowered from the building and shall not be allowed to drop.
+- 7.5.7.1 When a derrick is used, care shall be taken to see that the floor on which it is supported is amply strong for the loading so imposed.
+If necessary, heavy planking shall be used to distribute the load to floor beam and girders. - 7.5.7.2 Overloading of equipment shall not be allowed. - 7.5.7.3 Tag lines shall be used on all materials being lowered or hoisted up and a standard signal system shall be used and the workmen instructed on the signals. - 7.5.7.4 No person shall be permitted to ride the load line. - 7.5.7.5 No beams shall be cut until precautions have been taken to prevent it from swinging freely and possibly striking any worker or equipment to any part of the structure being demolished. - 7.5.7.6 All structural steel members shall be lowered from the building and shall not be allowed to drop.

-7.5.8 Catch Platform
+7.5.8 CATCH PLATFORM

-7.5.8.1 In demolition of exterior walls of multistory structures, catch platform of sufficient strength to prevent injuries to workers below and public shall be provided, when the external walls are more than 20 m in height.
+- 7.5.8.1 In demolition of exterior walls of multistory structures, catch platform of sufficient strength to prevent injuries to workers below and public shall be provided, when the external walls are more than 20 m (65.6ft) in height. - 7.5.8.2 Catch platform shall be capable of sustaining a live load of not less than 6100 $N/m^2$ - 7.5.8.3 Materials shall not be dumped on the catch platform nor shall they be used for storage of materials.

-7.5.8.2 In demolition of exterior walls of multistory structures, catch platform of sufficient strength to prevent injuries to workers below and public shall be provided, when the external walls are more than 20 m in height.

-7.5.8.3 Catch platform shall be capable of sustaining a live load of not less than $6100 \text{ N/m}^2$

-7.5.8.4 Materials shall not be dumped on the catch platform nor shall they be used for storage of materials.

-7.5.9 Stairs, Passageways And Ladders
+7.5.9 STAIRS, PASSAGEWAYS AND LADDERS

-7.5.9.1 Stairs with railings, passageways and ladders shall be left in place as long as possible and maintained in a safe condition.

-7.5.9.2 All ladders shall be secured against slipping out at the bottom and against movement in any direction at the top.
+- 7.5.9.1 Stairs with railings, passageways and ladders shall be left in place as long as possible and maintained in a safe condition. - 7.5.9.2 All ladders shall be secured against slipping out at the bottom and against movement in any direction at the top.

-7.5.10 Mechanical Demolition
+7.5.10 MECHANICAL DEMOLITION